 Can I get EI if I work for an app-based company like Uber?Updated November 11

 Employment Insurance (EI) is for employees who pay EI premiums from their paycheques.

-New Canada Recovery Benefits
+Canada Recovery Benefits

-Starting on September 27, 2020, the government has introduced new benefits for people who don't qualify for EI.
+Starting on September 27, 2020, the government introduced new benefit programs for people who don't qualify for EI.

-There are also new benefits for people who don't qualify for EI and have to take time off work to care for family members.
+The Canada Recovery Caregiving Benefit is for people who don't qualify for EI and have to take time off work to care for family members.

 The Canada Recovery Sickness Benefit is for people who get COVID-19 or who have to self-isolate.

 You can get these benefits until at least November 20, 2021.
 And the government has said that they plan to extend both benefits until May 7, 2022.
 But this isn't the law yet.

 The Canada Recovery Benefit was designed for people who lost work because of COVID-19, but who didn't qualify for EI.
 This included independent contractors.
 This program ended on October 23, 2021.
 But applications are still open to get back payments for work you lost before this date.
 For example, if you lost work the week of October 10 to 23, 2021, the last day you can apply is December 22, 2021.